Lit In JXN: A Booklover's Itinerary

 At Jackson State University, the Margaret Walker Center is a cultural preservation and resource center for African American history and culture.
 Open to the public, browse influential records like the papers of the late Margaret Walker Alexander; those of the former U.S. Secretary of Education, Roderick Paige; and a large oral history department that includes over 2000 interviews.
 Don't miss the additional exhibits and literacy projects showcasing the Center's collections and history of the university.

 Cross over to Midtown and take a seat at Coffee Prose, where coffee and books collide in a community space perfect for studying and hanging out.
-If comics, graphic novels, and Manga are what you're looking for, Offbeat is Jackson's foremost shop for alternative reads, art, and cultural finds.
+If comics, graphic novels, and Manga are what you're looking for, Offbeat downtown is Jackson's foremost shop for alternative reads, art, and cultural finds.

 A literary tour of Jackson wouldn't be complete without a visit to Belhaven and the Eudora Welty House & Gardens.
 Once home to the prolific, Pulitzer-prize winning writer and photographer, it pays homage to her works and life through guided tours, interpretive museum exhibits, and a walk through her historic botanical garden full of Southern blooms.